Small plane hits car while making emergency landing in California

 The FAA, NTSB, and San Diego County Sheriff’s Department will conduct investigations into the crash.
 Authorities said they do not suspect any drugs or alcohol were involved.

 Authorities say an intoxicated pilot landed a small aircraft on Interstate 70 southeast of Kansas City, Missouri, after radioing that he had run out of fuel last week.
-The Missouri State Highway Patrol tweeted that the plane had a “minor collision” with a guardrail but otherwise didn’t hit anything.
+The Missouri State Highway Patrol tweeted that the plane had a “minor collision” with a guardrail but didn’t hit anything otherwise.
 The pilot was the only person on board and suffered minor injuries.

 The Associated Press contributed to this report.